 Focus on cooling yourself using misters, damp washclothes, going for a swim, and spending daylight hours in air conditioned public places.
-Read our blog posts for more tips and tricks to stay cool:

 Keeping warm in a van is easier than staying cool.
 A heater isn’t necessary in most cases unless you plan to take your van on some ski vacations.
 There have been plenty of mornings we’ve woken up with frost on the windows and our water bottles frozen; but we weren’t uncomfortable.

 Much like staying cool, the first step you should take is focusing on yourself:

 Wear warm clothes: The tried and true method is wearing lots of layers to bed.
 Go to sleep with a hat, and thick wool socks on.
 Consider using a winter sleeping bag and cuddling up if you have a partner or dog.